swardeo/bloom-ui/README.md

 ## What is Bloom?

 Bloom is my final year project at Aston University, which aims to help individuals explore a forecast of their financial situation.
+[Take a look here!](https://bloom.money/)

+This project contains the frontend of the application.
+The backend can be viewed [here](https://github.com/swardeo/bloom-services).

 ## Available Scripts